pulseq-cest/BMsim_challenge/README.md

 ## Online evaluation script

-To provide a simple way to compare your own simulation results with (a selection of) the results collected in the Google Docs spreadsheet, we set up an [online evaluation script](https://colab.research.google.com/drive/1csiIjK-fiftdb7OwvJ84gWuv8lLADgv7) in form of a iPython Notebook that is hosted on Google colab.
+To provide a simple way to compare your own simulation results with (a selection of) the results collected in the Google Docs spreadsheet, we set up an [online evaluation script](https://colab.research.google.com/drive/1csiIjK-fiftdb7OwvJ84gWuv8lLADgv7) as an IPython notebook hosted on Google Colab.

 ## Simulation cases